PaulFMMuller/old_paulfmmuller.github.io/README.md

 - Are you available for a call to discuss [non-research-project related questions] ?

-When call requests were rare, I happily did such calls, but given the current demand, accepting would necessarily mean selecting some people over others, or neglecting work, neither of which I am comfortable doing.
+When call requests were rare, I happily obliged, but given the current demand, accepting would necessarily mean selecting some people over others, or neglecting work, neither of which I am comfortable doing.
 The purpose of this section is to pre-emptively answer most questions that could be asked during such a call.
 If a question happened not to be answered here, don't hesitate to ask it to me, I will happily complete the website and send you my answer.
 (Many of these questions were asked to me during an October-question-surge)

 - Are you available for a call to discuss [research-project related questions] ?

-If the project is related to my interests - if only tenuously (Single-agent RL being amond my interests) -, and I have free time, with pleasure !
+If the project is related to my interests - even only tenuously (Single-agent RL being among my interests) -, and I have free time, with pleasure !

 - Can you recommend me ?